ucsb-cs148-s21/t7-local-network-file-transfer/docs/MANUAL.md

 - [Known Issues](#known-issues-)
 - [Testing](#testing-)

+## Product Description 🏠 ##
+>It’s not the cloud.
+It’s closer.
+It’s your Loft.

+Loft is a local web application that quickly and easily transfers files between your devices, without using the Internet!

+Loft is built using a collection of Python libraries and frameworks (Flask, Werkzeug, PyQt); [here](https://github.com/ucsb-cs148-s21/t7-local-network-file-transfer/blob/main/docs/BUILD.md) are the detailed instructions to build your own Loft!
+You can also find a prefabricated Loft [here](https://github.com/ucsb-cs148-s21/t7-local-network-file-transfer/releases) 🏚️.

 ## Sending and Receiving Files from the Native UI ##
 Select `Start Connection` to begin sending and receiving files.
 Use the `Select Files…` button to select files to send.
 When finished, use the `Done Transferring` button to close Loft.
 Files received from the Web UI can be seen by selecting the `Open Downloads` button.
 If the `Select Files…` button is grayed out, you must restart Loft. **Do not leave Loft running while not in use.**